 Reduction in Parking Areas.
-For developments where projected parking needs are less than ordinance requirements, the site plan may show fewer spaces as long as land is reserved to meet future demand in accordance with Raymond ordinance provisions.
+For developments where projected parking needs are less than ordinance requirements, the site plan may show fewer spaces as long as land is reserved to meet future demand.

 Side Lot Parking.
 Parking on the side of buildings should not extend closer to the street than the front facade.
-The space between the parking lot and the roadway should be landscaped.
+The space between the end of the parking lot and the roadway should be landscaped.